EinsteinOmics/EinsteinOmics.github.io/_pages/omics-workshop2024.md

 [RSVP Google Poll form](https://forms.gle/iuymSPH7EMuePpSV9)

+**PLEASE NOTE, LOCATIONS HAVE CHANGED DUE TO MASSIVE INTEREST!**

+**Lower Ed Center**: In Forchheimer building, entering from Morris Park (Main entrance), walk straight, past security desk, as you approach cafe area there are doors to the right side, walk downstairs.
+Elevator access to the lower level is also available via Forchheimer.

+**Belfer Riklis Auditorium**: Riklis auditorium can be accessed in the basement of the Belfer building.
+If entering through the main entrance of Belfer, pass the security desk and make a right.
+The staircase behind the security desk will take you down to the basement.
+The doors to Riklis auditorium will be to your right.
+Riklis is also accessible by the Belfer elevator by taking it to the basement.
+Riklis will be right across from elevator

 ### 1. Dr. Brian Hammond (PhD) → HPC usage
 Tuesday Feb 13th 12PM-2PM; Lower Ed Center (Hybrid /Zoom)

 ### 2. Dr. Melissa Fazzari (PhD) → Stats for Omics crash course
-Tuesday Feb 20th 12PM-2PM; Lower Ed Center (Hybrid /Zoom)
+Tuesday Feb 20th 12PM-2PM; Belfer Riklis Auditorium (Hybrid /Zoom)

 ### 3. Dr. Kith Pradhan (PhD) and Xiang Yu Zheng → bulk RNA/ATAC seq analysis
-Tuesday Feb 27th 12PM-2PM; Lower Ed Center
+Tuesday Feb 27th 12PM-2PM; Belfer Riklis Auditorium

 ### 4. Dr. Srilakshmi Raj (PhD) and David Yang → Ancestry analysis
-Tuesday March 5 12PM-2PM; Belfer 511A/B
+Tuesday March 5 12PM-2PM; Belfer Riklis Auditorium

 ### 5. Dr. Lindsay LaFave (PhD) and Anthony Griffen → scATACseq analysis
-Tuesday March 12th 12PM-2PM; Lower Ed Center
+Tuesday March 12th 12PM-2PM; Belfer Riklis Auditorium

 ### 6. Dr. Deyou Zheng (PhD) and Alexander Ferrena → scRNAseq analysis
-Tuesday March 19th 12PM-2PM; Belfer 511A/B
+Tuesday March 19th 12PM-2PM; Belfer Riklis Auditorium

 ### 7. Dr. Simone Sidoli (PhD) and Juan Sepulveda → Proteomics analysis
-Tuesday March 26th 12PM-2PM; Belfer 511A/B
+Tuesday March 26th 12PM-2PM; Belfer Riklis Auditorium